John Hobart Caunter: Works

 Caunter's obituary in The Annual Register notes that he "had considerable literary reputation".
 A brief obituary in Harper's Magazine stated: "Eighteen years ago this gentleman's appearances in the world of ephemeral literature were frequent—and fairly successful."
 Caunter was on intimate terms with authors such as Caroline Norton, with whom he edited The Court Magazine and Belle Assemblée, William Godwin, Frances Sargent Osgood, Basil Hall, John Galt and others.
 According to magazine The Torch, Caunter "was usually consulted by Mr. Churton [his publisher Edward Churton (1812–1885)] in all his literary undertakings."
 Caunter was especially prolific in the 1830s, writing fiction and non-fiction on a variety of subjects in a range of genres.
 He contributed reviews, stories and serials to such general-interest magazines as The Athenaeum and The Gentleman's Magazine.
+In this decade he helped Mary Shelley place her stories and articles in journals, and he is likely to have assisted her with her unfinished biographical memoir of her father, Life of William Godwin.

 His play St. Leon: A Drama.
 In Three Acts (1835) is based loosely on William Godwin's 1799 Gothic novel St. Leon.
 It revolves around St. Leon, a French nobleman of fallen fortune living near Madrid, who receives from supernatural spirits the ingredients for creating gold and a potion of eternal life.
 He is forbidden from divulging the source of his new-found wealth, and it is precisely his secrecy that attracts the suspicion and hostility of family members, friends and the Spanish Inquisition.
 Caunter dedicated the play to the actress Frances Maria Kelly, stating that without her approbation it would not have been printed.
 Caunter's novel The Fellow Commoner (1836) first appeared partially as a serial in The Court Magazine under the title 'Remarkable escapes of a predestinated rogue'.
 It is a picaresque novel with Christian theology mixed in about James (Jemmy) Dillon, a London youth from a dysfunctional background who is orphaned and is taught by an elderly protectress to believe that he is predestined to heaven.
 Dillon embarks on a career as a wandering thief, and a gipsy girl from an equally dysfunctional background, Phœbe Burrows, becomes his romantic interest.
 A German translation, Der Spiessgesell, was published in 1837 and an American edition in 1840.